-People have been offering all sorts of reasons for this: not enough people have the STEM skills required by the modern workplace, millennials want too much and feel entitled, robots are taking over and making professions obsolete, too many people have college degrees and now you need a Master's degree to get a good job, university programs are obsolete, and on and on and on.
+People have been offering all sorts of reasons for this: not enough people have the STEM skills required by the modern workplace, millennials want too much and feel entitled, robots are taking over and making professions obsolete, too many people have college degrees and now you need a Master's degree to get a good job, university programs are outdated, nowadays we have a global pandemic, and on and on and on.

 It's so hard to find a job you like because we live in a society that encourages us to think only about ourselves.
 In other words, some people are starting companies and creating jobs so that they individually can make lots of money, and damn everyone else.
 Can I outsource my IT to another country and pay less?
 Check.
 Can I pay minimum wage even though I know it is not enough for someone to have a decent life?
 Check.
-Can I pay my top managers six figures, but refuse to offer health insurance to lower level employees?
+Can I pay my top managers $200K+, but refuse to offer health insurance to lower level employees?
 Check.
 Can I start my own business and use unpaid interns to get it going?
 Check.
 Can I make lots of money while my team is unhappy and quitting often - but I get to keep my job?
 Check.
 Can I disrupt an entire industry, offer high salaries to the small group of people helping me disrupt it, and leave thousands, or hundreds of thousands of people without pay?
 Check.

-Unfortunately, that's the absolute wrong mindset to change career – the exact same mindset that prevents you from being fulfilled at work.
+Unfortunately, that's the absolute wrong mindset to change careers - the exact same mindset that prevents you from being fulfilled at work.
 Look in the mirror: why are you reading this blog?
 Are you looking for a quick way to make six figures?
 Are you looking for tips on how to work only 4 hours a week, while you pay someone as little as you can to do the work?
 Are you constantly thinking about how you can get paid more without also thinking of how you can deliver more value?
 If you cannot find a job you like, and all you do is worry about yourself, it's time to stop and consider you are not so different after all from those companies and bosses you love to hate...
 If you complain about how much you get paid without understanding or worrying about your colleagues' pay or your company's needs, you are playing the same game.

 Do you really want to Repurpose Your Purpose and find a career you love?
 Find what you love to do AND how you can serve others, look into what business you'd like to run AND how it would contribute to your community, find ways to be appreciated and financially rewarded for your hard work AND start paying others what they are worth, look for a job to take care of yourself AND contribute to your new workplace.

 The more we get down and negative, focusing on what we are not getting, and how other people are not supportive, the more we end up closing up and defaulting to a similar attitude.
 The good news is that many people are starting companies and creating jobs to help their communities, do good, and offer fulfillment to their employees.
 Just tonight, as I am writing this post, I talked to a friend of mine who got a new job.
 I checked in to see how it was going, and she told me she loves her new position because the entire company values work life balance.
 She stayed a few minutes after 6 pm, and her boss stopped by to ask her if she had been given too much to do - he was worried she was not taking care of herself and going home at a decent time!
 There are many companies and bosses who are caring, generous, and out to make a difference.
 They create non-profits, for profits, socially responsible organizations, tech companies, they lead teams within corporations, they are everywhere.
-They understand that having a team that is happy is better for business, they get that business doesn't have to be only about profit, it can be about profits AND doing good.
+They understand that having a team that is happy is better for business, they get that business doesn't have to be only about profit, it can be about profits AND doing good, they value our human experience and life outside work.
 And these companies are hiring as well as the soul sucking ones.
 But here's the catch: the good companies are looking for a good fit, someone who has a bigger sense of purpose, and will contribute to their caring culture.
 Could you fit in?